joker1007/fluent-plugin-cassandra-json/README.md

 Specify whether this statement can be retried safely on timeout

+### default_unset (bool) (optional)

+Specify whether column not defined in the JSON is set to null or is ignored (If false, column not defined in the JSON is set to null.
+It is cassandra default)

+Default value: `false`.

 ### skip_invalid_rows (bool) (optional)

 Treat request as success, even if invalid rows exist